AllenSWDB/allenswdb.github.io/databook/glossary.md

   is often expressed within a specific gene, this allows the reporter expression to be restricted to particular subset of cells.
 For specific lines used, see the section on [transgenic tools](transgenic-tools).

-CSV
-  Shorthand for "comma separated values", a common file format for storing tabular data where each row is a line and each column is separated by a comma.

 Driver line
   A general term for transgenic mouse lines that are engineered to label a